marjon-call/SmartSecRiddles/Intros/4_BeProductive.md

 You start out with 10 tokens, and there are 590 tokens locked in the smart contract.
 Can you steal all 590 tokens, and receive the 100 token reward?

 ### Hint
 Do not just repeatedly call `plan` until you have enough tokens.
-Realistically you will waste way more in gas costs than you would end up stealing.
+Realistically, you will waste way more in gas costs than you would end up stealing.